wispborne/starsector-mod-template/README.md

 # Starsector Mod Template using Gradle and IntelliJ

+v1.1.0

 ## Description

-This is a template for a Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Kotlin as the programming language.
+This is a template for a Starsector mod that uses Gradle as its build system, Kotlin as the Gradle DSL, and Java and/or Kotlin as the programming language.

+Knowledge of Kotlin is _not_ required.

 One of the main goals is to move as much of the build process out of IntelliJ as possible, so that anybody can pull down the source code and build the project with minimal hassle.
-IntelliJ is not required to build the mod.
+IntelliJ is not even required to build the mod, which can be done using the Gradle wrapper on the command line (for advanced users only, not described here).

 Another goal is to have more project configuration as code, rather than IDE-specific files.
 That way, they'll get versioned (and be shared, as mentioned).

-Written for IntelliJ Community.
-Latest version is 2021.1 as of writing.
+Written for IntelliJ Community, but should work with any IDE.
+Latest version of IntelliJ is 2021.2 as of writing.

 ## Features